YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 2. Turn off replication.
 3. Perform a MUPIP RUNDOWN operation and make a backup.
 4. Open DSE, run DUMP -FILEHEADER for each region (FIND -REGION=<Region_Name>) and note down the largest Region Seqno.
 5. Upgrade the instance.
-An upgrade may include include adding triggers, adding/removing regions, changing GDE mapping, and so on.
+An upgrade may include adding triggers, adding/removing regions, changing the GDE mapping, and so on.
 6. Open DSE again, run DSE DUMP -FILEHEADER for each region (FIND -REGION=<Region_Name>) and note down the largest Region Seqno.
 If the largest Region Seqno noted in step 4 and largest Region Seqno noted in this step are the same, proceed to step 7.
 Otherwise, execute DSE CHANGE -FILEHEADER - REG_SEQNO=<Largest_Region_Seqno_from_step_4> for the region having the largest Region Seqno.
 7. Cut the back links to the prior generation journal files with a command like: